medhabalani/daa/ass2/readme.md

 **Faculty Name-**"Dr. Mohammed Javed"

-**Mentor Name-** "Md.
-Meraz"
+**Mentor Name-** "Mr. Bulla Rajesh"

 ---
 ## Problem Statement
-Generate all sequences of length 1 to 11.
-Detect and print sorted sequences.
-Range of numbers in a sequence should be the length of sequence like for sequence of length 4 numbers should be 1, 2, 3, and 4.
+Find sorted components in a given set.
+Merge sorted components to sort the given set.

 ---
 ## How to use code